dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-NORM_EXPR_VALUES: a data frame containing normalized expression values for a series of samples, with rows corresponding to features (mRNA, mature miRNAs) and columns to samples
+_NORM_EXPR_VALUES_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features (mRNA, mature miRNAs) and columns to samples
-features_of_interest: a charaster vector containing the features (mRNAs, mature miRNAs) to be studied
+_features_of_interest_: a charaster vector containing the features (mRNAs, mature miRNAs) to be studied
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__